lamps-lab/Patent-figure-segmentor/README.md

     - **Original**: It contains the extracted patent drawings from USPTO in PNG format
     - **Segmented**: It contains the segmented drawings obtained from applying our segmentation pipeline on the Original drawings
     - **design\*.json**: It contains the metadata obtained from the segmentation.
 The fields in the metadata include patentID, Figure_file, subfigure_file, caption, aspect, subfigure_label, e.t.c.
+    - We also includes two json files that contains metadata about objects viewpoints.
+One of the files contain information from year 2007 to 2020, while the second json file contains information used for the pilot data (2019).

 ## Components of DeepPatent2 Pipeline
 - This project is about the segmentation of patent drawings using a pipeline integrated with Transformer model.